atsmacode/aye-poker/documentation/TASKS.md

 3. Do we need to use DB transactions?
 4. NPM warnings, ignore/fix
 5. Migrations always re-run, implement rollbacks/already-done, custom or package?
+6. Can I use a simple config array map like in Mezzio?

 # Bugs